developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/about/index.md

 * Added support for new **[DPM parameters](../input/barcode)**.
 DPM parameters also added to [SetConfig](../api/setconfig) API.
 * **UDI** is supported on [selected Zebra devices](../input/barcode/#udidecoding) up to Android P (version 9.x) only.
 * **Enterprise Keyboard** option visible in the DataWedge profile screen is an upcoming feature for future use.
+* **Support for Unique Device Identification (UDI) barcodes, such as GS1, HIBCC and ICCBBA, is being deprecated** – UDI is no longer supported starting with Android Q devices.
 <!--* New **[Enterprise Keyboard Configuration](../utilities/ekb)** feature. // moved to DW 7.5 -->
 -----
 ## Recent Version History